 'Try for Free' reframes the action as low-risk exploration, which is critical for subscription apps where users are wary of paywall pressure.
 For a detailed breakdown of CTA performance by vertical, see best CTA buttons for TikTok ads.

-According to the same RocketShip HQ data set, pairing 'Try for Free' as the button CTA with a verbal CTA in the video's final 2 seconds ('link in bio, first week free') produces the highest trial rates because the dual reinforcement addresses both conscious and passive decision-making.
+Pairing ‘Try for Free’ as the button CTA with a verbal CTA in the video’s final seconds (‘link in bio, first week free’) can help drive trial signups through dual reinforcement, addressing both conscious and passive decision-making.

 How should fitness apps use TikTok Creative Center for competitive research?